We're glad you're here!

 Hello!

 We understand that visiting a new church and getting to know new people can be a bit overwhelming and intimidating.
-We want to help make your first experience of Grove Church St Aidan's a great one, so here is a quick guide on what to expect when you visit us.
+We want to help make your first experience of St Aidan's Hurstville Grove and St Paul's Oatley a great one, so here is a quick guide on what to expect when you visit us.

-We have three services at Grove Church St Aidan’s and they all have a slightly different feel to them.
-While the talk is the same, the songs, prayers and other elements of the service vary.
+We have three services at St Aidan’s Hurstville Grove, and one at St Paul’s Oatley.
+While the talk is generally the same at each, the songs, prayers and other elements of the service vary.

-8am church – This is a more traditional service that follows an outline in a prayer book, with different responses for everyone to say together at times.
-The songs are all hymns and the Lord’s Supper (communion) takes place every week.
-After the service, we have morning tea together in the cafe area.
+8am Hurstville Grove – This is a more traditional service that follows an outline in a prayer book, with different responses for everyone to say together at times.
+The songs are all hymns and the Lord’s Supper (communion) takes place every second week.
+Once a month, we share morning tea together following the service.

-10am church – This is a modern and family-friendly service, with separate programs for all children up to Year 8.
-The songs are more modern with a full band, although we also sing one hymn each week as well.
+10am Hurstville Grove – This is a modern and family-friendly service, with programs for children aged 2.5 years, all the way up to youth in Year 8.
+The songs are more modern with a full band, although we also sing a hymn as well.
 The Lord’s Supper takes place once a month.
-After the service, we share morning tea together in the main church.
-This service is also translated into Chinese (Mandarin) in real time and there is a Chinese language Bible study afterwards.
+After the service, we share coffee and morning tea together in the main church.
+This service is also translated into multiple languages in real time.

 Services generally run for about 1 hour 15 minutes.

-Services typically include four songs or hymns, two passages read from the Bible, a 25-minute talk on one or both of the passages, and one or two sections of prayer.
+Services typically include four songs or hymns, two passages read from the Bible, a 20-25-minute talk on one or both of the passages, and one or two sections of prayer.

 All the song lyrics appear on the screen and you are welcome to join in as much as you feel comfortable with.
 Any prayers that are said as a group, such as the Lord’s Prayer, will also appear on the screen or can be found in the prayer book for 8am church.
 If the Lord’s Supper (communion) takes place, there is no obligation to take part, but you are most welcome to if it feels appropriate and instructions will be given on how to participate.
 All our services offer grape juice and gluten free bread alternatives.